TY-58/AlgoritmenH7/README.md

 This Hillclimber algorithm takes an already made grid from any combination of configuration with the Shared Cable Route.
 A provided variable (conned iterations) dictates how many times the algorithm can try to improve the current state without any improvement before quitting.
 This variable resets when a better state has been found within this set number of iterations.
 During the algorithm two matches within the configuration list are tasked to swap batteries after which cables are laid again.
 If the cost of the new grid is improved, it is taken as the current state and the provided variable is reset.
 The hillclimber is only possible with the shared cable route.

-## Reproducing Results
+## Requirements
 You will need to Download at least Python3 version == 3.10.9

-To reproduce our results, follow these steps:
+In order to execute our code, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the necessary Python packages listed in `requirements.txt` using pip: